 - 225 g (8 oz) marzipan caster sugar, to dredge

-2. Put the butter or margarine, caster sugar, vanilla flavorings, eggs, flour, and 30 ml (2 tbsp) milk in a bowl and beat until smooth.
-Alternatively, put the ingredients in a food processor or mixer and mix until smooth.
+- 2. Put the butter or margarine, caster sugar, vanilla flavorings, eggs, flour, and 30 ml (2 tbsp) milk in a bowl and beat until smooth.
+Alternatively, put the ingredients in a combination blender and food processor or mixer and mix until smooth.

 - 5. Leave to stand for 5 minutes, then carefully turn out and leave to cool on a wire rack

 - 6. Trim the two sponges to an equal size and cut each in half lengthways.